24 hrs. Ago

 On the other hand, rumours of regulation by the government can cause the price to drop.
 This isn’t necessary at all, since regulation can contribute to the acceptance of bitcoin.
 For example, regulation can inspire large investors to enter the market and encourage stores to accept bitcoin as a payment method.

-However, the most important thing is that the bitcoin network keeps evolving and that it has a strong foundation.
+However, the most important thing is that the bitcoin ecosystem keeps evolving and that it has a strong foundation.
 Luckily, that seems to be the case.
 The amount of people that use bitcoin has increased enormously, just as the amount of daily transactions.
 The computing power of the bitcoin network has never been so high.
 Developers are working concurrently around the clock and software is always being vigorously tested and improved.
 These trends and improvements don’t seem so spectacular on the surface and in turn don’t necessarily get the media attention they deserve, however, they are certainly the ones that matter.

 Only invest an amount that you can afford to lose